English Language Arts

 ADVANCED PLACEMENT (AP) ENGLISH 11 - LANGUAGE AND COMPOSITION

-Prerequisite: English 10 or Honors English 10
+Recommended Prerequisite: Honors English 10

 ENGLISH 12